 Wegovy (semaglutide) and Saxenda (liraglutide) are GLP-1 drugs U.S. Food and Drug Administration (FDA)-approved for chronic weight management in people with obesity or overweight.

-Ozempic (semaglutide), Rybelsus (semaglutide), Victoza (liraglutide), and Trulicity (dulaglutide) are FDA-approved to improve blood sugar control in people with type 2 diabetes.
+Ozempic (semaglutide), Rybelsus (semaglutide), Victoza (liraglutide), and Trulicity (dulaglutide) are FDA-approved to improve blood sugar control in people with type 2 diabetes and may also help people lose weight.

-Mounjaro (tirzepatide) and Zepbound (tirzepatide) are dual GLP-1/glucose-dependent insulinotropic polypeptide (GIP) receptor agonists.
-They work similarly to GLP-1 drugs, but the added effect on GIP receptors leads to greater weight loss according to clinical trial data.
+Zepbound (tirzepatide) and Mounjaro (tirzepatide) are dual GLP-1/glucose-dependent insulinotropic polypeptide (GIP) receptor agonists.
+Zepbound is FDA-approved for weight loss in people with obesity or overweight.
+Mounjaro is FDA-approved for people with type 2 diabetes and may help with weight loss.
+Both work similarly to GLP-1 drugs, but the added effect on GIP receptors leads to greater weight loss according to clinical trial data.

 Learn more about GLP-1 agonist medications and dual agonists.